Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 The hotels closest to Carlsbad Caverns will be in the town of Carlsbad.
 There is no lodging within the park.

+There is a good selection of chain hotels in Carlsbad.
 If you like quaint and cozy boutique hotels, check out:

-The Trinity Hotel – A luxury boutique hotel with a restaurant inside.
+The Trinity Hotel: A luxury boutique hotel with a restaurant inside.
 The hotel is within a renovated building from the 1800s.
 They also have good food, and the hotel has a classy ambiance.

 Where To Eat